jallanxjallan/onemanairforce/adaptation/scenes/grounded_in_changi.md

 ---
 category: past
 date: 29 December 1947
+name: Grounded In Changi
 status: synopsis
+synopsis: '''RI-002 flies Ining to Manila, but is forced by bad weather to land in Singapore.
+Dutch representatives on the island pressure the British into grounding the Dakota.'''
 title: Grounded In Changi
-synopsis: RI-002 flies Ining to Manila, but is forced by bad weather to land in Singapore.
-Dutch representatives on the island pressure the British into grounding the Dakota.

 ---

 RI-002 departs for Pekanbaru carrying 14 Republican officials and a coffin containing Ining's remains.
 Bad weather over